UnionInternationalCheminsdeFer/OSDM/processes.md

 case, the mechanism used is exactly the same as for offers: the `requestedInformation` property at booking level will indicate which information is needed to confirm using boolean expressions and dot notation.
-Updating the values is done via  a PATCH on passenger subresources of the booking (as for the offer).
+Updating the values is done via  a PATCH on passenger sub-resources of the booking (as for the offer).
 Even if all the required data is already present, it could still be relevant to update these values.
 For example a dummy date of birth might, due to the selected fulfillment type now be requested to be the exact date and